Apprenticeships

 Whether or not you’re certain that you want a career in childcare, we can arrange for you to do one of our “taster days” before embarking on an Apprenticeship programme.
 You would be welcomed into one of Puffins of Exeter ’s nurseries, where you would spend the day shadowing one of their experienced staff.
 You can decide at the end of the day whether or not to apply for one of our training placements.

-Achieving the Apprenticeship means that you would get a National Vocational Qualification at Level 2 in Children's Care, Learning and Development (equivalent to 5 GCSE's), a Level 2 Certificate in Children's Care, Learning and Development and Key Skills at level 1 or 2 in Communication and Application of Number.
+Achieving the Apprenticeship means that you would get a QCF Qualification at Level 2 for the Children and Young People's Workforce (equivalent to GCSE's), and Functional Skills at level 1 or 2 in English, ICT and maths.
 You also get training in paediatric first aid, and in employment rights and responsibilities.

 If this sounds like a lot to take on, don’t worry – most of your learning and assessment takes place on-the-job, and you get plenty of support from your tutor, assessor and work based mentor.

-Progression: The apprenticeship is suitable for those who want to work as nursery assistants, playworker assistants, toy library workers, mother's helps, babysitters or au pairs and is a valuable first step in building a career in early years.
-Once you have completed an apprenticeship in Children's care, learning and development you can progress onto a level 3 course, equivalent to a diploma or A'levels, which is a requirement for nursery nurses and playworkers and many other early years careers.
+The apprenticeship is suitable for those who want to work as nursery assistants, playworker assistants, toy library workers, mother's helps, babysitters or au pairs and is a valuable first step in building a career in early years.
+Once you have completed an apprenticeship for the Children and Young People's workforce you can progress onto a level 3 course, provided by Puffins Training, which is equivalent to a diploma or A-levels.
+This is a requirement for nursery nurses and playworkers and many other early years careers.